pyeve/eve/docs/features.rst

         ]
     }

-When multiple documents are submitted the API takes advantage of MongoDB *bulk insert* capabilities which means that not only there's just one single request traveling from the client to the remote API, but also that only one loopback is performed between the API server and the database.
+When multiple documents are submitted the API takes advantage of SQLAlchemy *bulk insert* capabilities which means that not only there's just one single request traveling from the client to the remote API, but also that only one loopback is performed between the API server and the database.